carloocchiena/Python_face_recognition/README.md

 You will find two .py files:

-- static.py where faces are found on pictures the user provide.
+- <strong>static.py</strong> where faces are found on pictures the user provide.
 Could be easily developed to search for specific faces using a training set of pictures.
-- dynamic.py where faces are found on a live webcam video stream.
+- <strong>dynamic.py</strong> where faces are found on a live webcam video stream.

 I warmly suggest you to create a virtual environment before installing the libraries since versioning can cause a lot of conflicts

-python -m conda create --name myenv
+<em> python -m conda create --name myenv </em>

 I used a specific distro of Open CV:

-pip install opencv-contrib-python==4.1.0.25
+<em> pip install opencv-contrib-python==4.1.0.25 </em>

 Probably a fast\more efficient way to perform such tasks could be to install the face_recognition library but since it requires Visual Studio and at the moment I don't have it installed on my machine, I did without it.